Bob McDermott

-Robert Charles McDermott (born August 5, 1963) is an American politician and Republican former member of the Hawaii House of Representatives who served from 1996 to 2002 and 2012 to 2022.
+Robert Charles McDermott (born August 5, 1963) is an American politician and member of the Hawaii House of Representatives who served from 1996 to 2002 and 2012 to 2022.

 McDermott initially served three terms in the Hawaii House of Representatives from 1996 until 2002 but left to run unsuccessfully for Hawaii's 2nd congressional district in the United States House of Representatives.
-He returned to the Hawaii House of Representatives in 2012 before leaving state office in 2022 to run as the Republican nominee for U.S. Senator from Hawaii, losing to incumbent Democratic Senator Brian Schatz in the November 2022 general election.
-McDermott was the Republican nominee for the 2024 U.S. Senate election in Hawaii, in which he also lost to incumbent Democratic Senator Mazie Hirono.
+He returned to the Hawaii House of Representatives in 2012 before leaving state office in 2022 to run as the Republican nominee for U.S. Senator from Hawaii, losing to incumbent Democratic Senator Brian Schatz in the 2022 election.
+McDermott was again the Republican nominee for the 2024 Senate election, losing to incumbent Democratic Senator Mazie Hirono.

 Education

 McDermott is a 1981 graduate of Upper Perkiomen High School in Pennsburg, Pennsylvania.
 He earned his BA in economics and his MBA from Chaminade University of Honolulu.

 Political views

 McDermott made headlines in 2013 for his vocal opposition to same-sex marriage.
 It ultimately became law in Hawaii, and Bob McDermott turned his focus on Pono Choices, a sex education program in Hawaii.
 On January 8, 2014, McDermott held a press conference in opposition to Pono Choices in which he gave a presentation on oral sex, vaginal sex, and anal sex, in contrast with what he said the program teaches.

 In July 2022, McDermott said he was the first elected official to call for closure of the U.S. military's Red Hill Underground Fuel Storage Facility, which he identified as the biggest issue facing Hawaii.
 He has criticized Hawaii's congressional delegation for slowness to take action, saying he would have done so safely within a year and a half.